10xly/.github/profile/README.md

 ## About us
 Look at one of the pinned repos.
+If you want proof of why the earth is dying, [read this](https://github.com/10xly/identityjs/blob/main/BUG-HISTORY.md)

 ## Legal
 For legal information, such as licence and code of conduct, see [github.com/10xly/legal](https://github.com/10xly/legal).